-All of these changes cause instability in the underlying UI tests that then must be fixed and maintained.
+These changes cause instability in the underlying UI tests that must be fixed and maintained.
 Luckily, artificial intelligence (AI) provides a solution for end-to-end testing of apps.
 Read on to learn more.

 DOM and Flow Changes

-The issues mentioned above are usually grouped into one of two types of errors: the under page model/DOM (Document Object Model) changes, or the flow (or test steps) the test needs to take in order to complete the desired scenario.
+The issues mentioned above are usually grouped into one of two types of errors: the under-page model/DOM (Document Object Model) changes or the flow (or test steps) the test needs to take to complete the desired scenario.

 DOM changes occur when some value within the page is altered.
-These can be minor, such as a CSS class changing, or major where entire elements disappear.
-When these happen in a given test case that is looking for them, it results in a failure, even when the object is still visually there.
+These can be minor, such as a CSS class change, or significant, where entire elements disappear.
+When these happen in a given test case looking for them, it fails, even when the object is still visually there.

-Flow changes occur when a different set of steps appear in the application being tested.
+Flow changes occur when a different set of steps appear in the tested application.
 This is a common practice for things like seasonal promotions or alerting users.
-Many free apps will randomly show ads to a user that can take over the entire screen.
+Many free apps randomly show users ads that can take over the entire screen.
 International companies also experience this where payments and security requirements of specific regions have additional demands.
-If a test is meant to execute 100% of the time, in all these scenarios, this presents a difficult challenge.
+If a test is meant to execute 100% of the time, this presents a difficult challenge in all these scenarios.

 AI Changes the Game

-With advances in AI and machine learning, computers can start to emulate human testers.
+With AI and machine learning advances, computers can start to emulate human testers.
 Harnessing this technology can help solve the problems faced during test execution.

-Building locators that are resistant to DOM changes, within a UI testing framework, can be achieved through visual AI to find the element on the screen.
-This has several advantages in that it allows the test case to execute like an end user and not have false negatives when an underlying change occurs.
-It also can be executed across different platforms, such as iOS/Android and web, as most applications tend to use the same iconography for all users.
+Building locators resistant to DOM changes within a UI testing framework can be achieved through visual AI to find the element on the screen.
+This has several advantages: it allows the test case to execute like an end user and not have false negatives when an underlying change occurs.
+It can also be executed across different platforms, such as iOS/Android and the web, as most applications use the same iconography for all users.

 What this looks like in practice is a set of bounding boxes for a given screenshot (fig. 1) that the model detects.
 The model outputs boxes of what it sees are given elements (fig. 2).